Lent & Easter 2019

 Friday Fish Fry

-Join us for a Fish Fry on the first five Fridays of Lent hosted by the Youth Group with the help of the Knights of Columbus.
+Join us for a Fish Fry on Fridays during Lent hosted by the Confirmation students with the help of the Knights of Columbus.
 Meals will be served in the Community Center after Mass and Stations of the Cross.
-Cost is $10/person and $5/child and CSM students.
+Cost is $10/person, $5/child (under 5), $25/family.

 Want to learn more about why we abstain from meat on Fridays?
 Click here to visit an article from our 2017 "Evangelize This Lent" series.

 There will be Eucharistic Adoration on Wednesdays from 9:00 am to 7:00 pm in the Holy Family Chapel during Lent.
 There must be someone present with the Lord at all times so we ask that 2 people commit to being there for each time slot.
-Please sign-up on the sheet found in the Gathering Area at the back of the Church or on the online form here if you are able to commit to a time.
+Please sign-up on the sheet found in the Gathering Area at the back of the Church or online using the Sign-up Genius form (button below) if you are able to commit to a time.
 All are welcome to attend Adoration, the sign-up is just so we know someone will be there.
-There will also be our usual Eucharistic Adoration on the first Friday of the month on March 2nd.
+There will also be our usual Eucharistic Adoration on the first Friday of the month on April 5th.

 Solemnity of St. Joseph